About- France for mobiles | About- France for desktops | Paris | The regions of France |

 leading daily sports newspaper, and one of the biggest-selling dailies

-in France.
 Erignac, Claude, 1937-1998.
 Fench senior civil servant assassinated by Corsican nationalists in 1998.
 As prefect of the Corsica region, Erignac represented, for Corsican nationalists, a symbol of French colonial power.
 He was gunned down by Corsican extremists in Ajaccio one evening in February 1998, and is the most high-ranking victim of nationalist violence on the island.
 After a controversial investigation and trial, a group of nationalists were found guilty of murdering Erignac.
 One of the accused, Yvan Colonna, claimed his innocence, and went into hiding for four years, before being recaptured and sentenced to life imprisonment in 2009.
-Erika

 Name